 The 8 Best Mexican Cookbooks

 Mexican food is everywhere.
 Whether you’re in the United States, the streets of London, or here in Mexico, you’ve undoubtedly enjoyed some delicious Mexican food.
 Tacos, enchiladas, mole, tamales, and other popular Mexican foods can provide a wonderful way to dive into Mexican cuisine.
+We’ve written about the best restaurants in Playa del Carmen, but many people have to go home eventually!
 Here we’ve compiled our list of the best Mexican cookbooks we know of, all tested personally!
 Living in Playa del Carmen, we have explored the food for you!

 1. Yucatán: Recipes from a Culinary Expedition